 1. Visitors’ Center

-Your visit may begin with a guided tour of the visitors’ center.
+Your visit may begin with a self-guided tour of the visitors’ center.
 Here you can relax and enjoy artwork, artifacts, and exhibits.
 Before you explore the rest of the site, missionaries will invite you to watch a brief video that tells the story of the handcart pioneers.

 2. Martin’s Cove Trail